SJSU-CMPE133-2023-Spring/Software_Engineering_Sample_Repo/README.md

 # Project Title

-A brief description of what this project does and who it's for
+A brief(one line) description of what this project is and what it does.

 ## Table of Contents